Rajit-abdillah/Rajit-abdillah/README.md

 - 👀 I’m interested in Frontend Development
 - 🌱 Currently learning: HTML, CSS, JavaScript, Git, and GitHub
 - 📫 Reach me at: **abdillahrajit@gmail.com**
-- 😄 Pronouns: he/him (also okay with dude/guy)
+- 😄 Pronouns: he/him dude/guy
 - ⚡ Fun fact: I'm a fast learner in most things, but programming has challenged me in a unique way.
 It's been frustrating at times, but also incredibly rewarding.
 I'm determined to grow into a skilled developer with strong learning and practice habits.

 <!---